MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

     }
 ```

+  > [!NOTE]
-  **Note:** You return the shell object to have the **UnityBootstrapper** base class attach an instance of the region manager service to it.
+> You return the shell object to have the **UnityBootstrapper** base class attach an instance of the region manager service to it.
 The region manager service is a service included in the Prism Library that manages regions in the application.
 By having a region manager instance attached to the shell window, you can declaratively register regions from XAML code that will exist in the scope of the shell window and child views.

 5. Override the **InitializeShell** method in the **Bootstrapper** class.
 In this method, display the shell to the user.
 ```C#